Certifications & Compliance

 Manufacturing Readiness Level (“MRL”) is a measure used by Chandru and some United States government agencies and many of the world’s major companies (and agencies) to assess the maturity of manufacturing readiness serving the same purpose as Technology Readiness Levels (TRL) serve for technology readiness.
 TRL is a scale used to assess the level of development of new technologies on the basis of a systematic analysis.
 MRL levels can be used in general industry assessments, or for more specific application in assessing capabilities of possible suppliers.
 The Government Accountability Office has described it as best practice for improving acquisition outcomes.
 The United States Department of Defense (“DOD”) adopted the usage of MRLs in 2005, but the GAO continued to note inconsistent application across DOD components.
 In 2011, consideration of manufacturing readiness and related processes of potential contractors and subcontractors was made mandatory as part of the source selection process in major acquisition programs.

-APC is TRL 9: TRL 9 is defined as an actual system “mission proven” through successful mission operations (ground or space): Fully integrated with operational hardware/software systems.
+Mercury is TRL 9: TRL 9 is defined as an actual system “mission proven” through successful mission operations (ground or space): Fully integrated with operational hardware/software systems.
 Actual system has been thoroughly demonstrated and tested in its operational environment.
 All documentation completed.
 Successful operational experience.
 Sustaining engineering support in place.

-APC is MRL 10: MRL 10 is defined as Full Rate Production demonstrated and lean production practices in place.
+Mercury is MRL 10: MRL 10 is defined as Full Rate Production demonstrated and lean production practices in place.
 This is the highest level of production readiness.
 Technologies should have matured to TRL 9.
 This level of manufacturing is normally associated with the Production or Sustainment phases of the acquisition life cycle.
 Engineering/design changes are few and generally limited to quality and cost improvements.
 System, components or items are in full rate production and meet all engineering, performance, quality and reliability requirements.
 Manufacturing process capability is at the appropriate quality level.
 All materials, tooling, inspection and test equipment, facilities and manpower are in place and have met full rate production requirements.
 Rate production unit costs meet goals, and funding is sufficient for production at required rates.
 Lean practices are well established and continuous process improvements are ongoing.

 UK DEFENCE STANDARD 23-09 GENERIC VEHICLE ARCHITECTURE